 Home Equity Line Of Credit (HELOC) Defined & Explained

-A house can be an important and valuable asset to have in your financial portfolio.
-However, because a house is, well, a house and not a bank account, that value can be hard to get ahold of when you need it most.
+A house can be an important asset to have in your financial portfolio.
+However, because a house is not a bank account, that value can be hard to access when you need it most.

 What Is A Home Equity Line Of Credit?

 A home equity line of credit is a type of second mortgage that allows homeowners to borrow money against the equity they have in their home and receive that money as a line of credit.
 Borrowers can use HELOC funds for a variety of purposes, including home improvements, education and the consolidation of high-interest credit card debt.

 Sound a little confusing?
 We’ll break it down for you.